2024 INCLUDES A 10-MILE AND 5-MILE RACE

 One place we do not skimp is on race swag!

 We pride ourselves on being one of the best values in racing.
 All runners will recieve long sleeve shirt, customized race numbers complete with your trail name, finisher's medal, stocked aid stations, post race food, and our annual finisher's surprise.

 The gallery to the right shows you some images captured by our past runners showing off their Medoc swag!

 1) We do not allow dogs, skates, bikes or baby joggers on the race course.
 Well. . .actually, you can wear skates if you want to, because we would love to see someone try it.

 2) It is not a rule, but we prefer headphones are not worn, as Medoc hates music.
 The last person who ran by Medoc with an Ipod, has never been seen again.
 If you can't run without music, please keep your volume low.
 Becuase we have thre races going on at the same time, we want to make certain you are aware of your surroundings and can hear other runners and the instructions of the volunteers.

-3) No alcohol is allowed in the park.
+3) No alcohol is allowed in the park beyond a reserved campsite.
 The last time Medoc got drunk he knocked down 53 trees in the park, and it took weeks to clean things up.

 4) Runners must cover the entire course on foot.
 Medoc has been known to offer piggy back rides to the occasional hiker.
 Any runner found receiving a piggy back ride will be disqualified from the race and denied a finishers medal.
 In short. . . stay away from Medoc.